Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Individual Traffic Shapers

 \subsection{Time-Aware-Shaper (TAS)}

-Relying on the global network clock (IEEE 802.1ASrev ~\cite{802.1ASRev}), IEEE 802.1Qbv~\cite{802.1Qbv} defines the Time Aware Shaper (TAS) used to control a gate for each queue of the output port to enable time-triggered communication, enabling the deterministic transmission of extremely low latency and jitter using Gate Control Lists (GCLs).
+Relying on the global network clock (IEEE 802.1ASrev ~\cite{802.1ASRev}), IEEE 802.1Qbv~\cite{802.1Qbv} defines the Time-Aware Shaper (TAS) used to control a gate for each queue of the output port to enable time-triggered communication, enabling the deterministic transmission of extremely low latency and jitter using Gate Control Lists (GCLs).
 In this paper, we consider the flow-based TAS~\cite{Craciunas16:RTNS, Pop16, Raagaard17, Vlk20}, which is a widely used model compared to class-based TAS~\cite{Zhao18:Access, Zhao20:ITJ}.
-Moreover, \cite{Hellmanns20} has concluded that it has much better performance in terms of latency and jitter compared with the class-based TAS.
+Researchers in \cite{Hellmanns20} have concluded that it has much better performance in terms of latency and jitter compared with the class-based TAS.
+Moreover, we consider the case that both ESes and SWs can be scheduled~\cite{Craciunas16:RTNS, Pop16}.
+With a scheduled ES, the task sending the message and the communication schedule on the ES egress port are synchronized.

 Fig.~\ref{fig:TASArchitecture} depicts a TAS architecture in an egress port of a node supporting 802.1Qbv.
 The switching fabric forwards input flows to the corresponding output port according to their routing information.
 The traffic class filtering (TCF) dispatches input frames to the corresponding queue of the output port according to their traffic class.
-For each egress port, there are eight queues, where there may be multiple queues used for TT traffic as to achieve completely deterministic transmission, depending on the TT traffic load and construction of GCLs.
+For each egress port, there are eight queues, where there may be multiple queues used for TT traffic to achieve completely deterministic transmission, depending on the TT traffic load and construction of GCLs.
 Frames waiting in a queue are eligible for transmission only when the corresponding queue gate is open.
 The TAS control is implemented based on GCLs which dictate the state of the gates.
 The open and closed states are represented by 1 and 0 respectively in GCLs, as shown with the GCL table beside the TAS architecture in Fig.~\ref{fig:TASArchitecture}.
 For example, at time $t_1$, the gate for the queue $Q_2$ is open (1) while all the rest are closed (0).
 Full control of frames can be implemented by mutually exclusive opening queues.